tjjdoherty/llm-project-1/README.md

 - One of the biggest challenges in document summarisation is the **Lost-in-the-Middle** problem: Summarisation from middle parts of input documents tends to be worse than from the beginning and end.
     - It's unlikely news articles will get to those very long lengths, but Chain Summarisation could help even if they did.
         - Chain summarisation is when a large text is split into chunks, a summary is generated for each chunk and these intermediate summaries are then combined and further summarized, iteratively producing increasingly concise versions of the text.
-        - Each step feeds the next, giving a summary that encapsulates the key points of the entire document.
+        - Each step feeds the next, giving a collective summary by the end.
     - Segments of 6 to 9 pages in length (4 to 6k token input) is a good starting point.
 This aligns with lots of models limited token inputs which is about 4 - 16k when using GPT4, which provides good results in a number of similar tasks without taking the time to fine tune the pretrained model.

-- You'll often have to specify a **token output limit** in your training setup - a 20:1 ratio of input to output tokens is a good place to start and models like chatGPT won't usually exceed 2k context token output.
+- You can specify a **token output limit** in your training setup - a 20:1 ratio of input to output tokens is a good place to start.
-    - Don't chase a big token limit LLM - the research shows the larger token limit 'upgrade' model degrades nearly identically in performance of its 'junior' sibling and longer documents consistently cause poorer performance.
+    - Don't chase a big token limit LLM - the research shows the larger token limit 'upgrade' model degrades nearly identically in performance of its 'junior' sibling and longer documents consistently give poorer performance.
 You can also end up with models repeating sentences in summarisation just to make up the larger token output allowance.

 - Look at the different types of summarisations you could do:
     - Extractive vs Abstractive
     - In Abstractive: free form summary or concept/principle based?
 For summarising news, abstractive is perfectly fine as there are many ways to summarise news articles, and quotes could still be taken extractively in between.

 - **I will start with a T5-small model**.
 Once I have familiarised with managing GPU resources and want to dedicate more compute to a more powerful model for better results, I could use ChatGPT 4 which has generally very good performance with the right prompt sequence and explicit structures.
-This is true without fine-tuning or custom GPT training - the added benefit of that appears to be marginal at this time when you trade off the further work and compute needed to train the GPT in a specific domain.
+This is true without fine-tuning or custom GPT training - the added benefit there appears marginal at this time when you trade off further work and compute needed to train the GPT in a specific domain.

-- How do we get these summaries as close to human judged summaries as possible?
-Extract-then-Evaluate has gotten much better alignment between LLM and human expert evaluation of summaries.
-Instead of comparing the original document (x) to the model-generated summary of it, you extract key semantically important sentences (x') and compare it to that, which is a lower computational cost as well.
+- Extract-then-Evaluate has gotten much better alignment between LLM and human expert evaluation of model-derived summaries.
+Instead of comparing the original document (x) to the model-generated summary of it, you extract key semantically important sentences (x') and compare it to that, which costs less compute too.